mstocco/mariostoc.co/content/racereports/2023-xterra-whistler.md

 familiar with the trails on the second lap, but male or female, I am not passed on the bike course again.

-I'm in _Transition_, left shoe on, right shoe on.
+I'm in transition, left shoe on, right shoe on.
 I notice that F35-39 is still relentlessly in pursuit.
 I hightail it out on to the run course.

-The trail is gradual uphill for the first kilometre.
-Without the sound of wheels and suspension bounce over terrain, it is very peaceful.
+The trail is a gradual uphill for the first kilometre.
+Without the sound of wheels and suspension bouncing over terrain, it is very peaceful.

 I hear footsteps.
 F35-39 passes me for good.
 _"Hey, great ride."_ &nbsp; I get a fist pump, _"You too!"_